AgentMrBig/TradeVision-AI/README.md

-# Creating the README.md file based on the provided content

-readme_content = """
 # TradeVision AI

 TradeVision AI is a powerful web application that integrates TradingView and D3.js charting libraries to offer a robust financial charting tool.
 The app provides users with an interactive experience where they can analyze financial data using both TradingView's advanced charts and custom D3.js charts.